laurapessl/hcc-custom-charts/tutorial/tutorial.md

     export { default as <your-chart-name> } from './<your-chart-name>'
     ```

-3. Create a new folder with the name of your chart in `src\`
+3. Create a new folder with the name of your chart in `src\`:
     ```
     mkdir <your-chart-name>
     ```

 **For the sake of this tutorial, `<your-chart-name>` will be abbreviated as `yourChart`.**

-4. Create neccessary files
+4. Create neccessary files:

     📂 yourChart
         ├── 📁 `yourChart_thumb.svg` thumbnail of the chart on [RAWGraphs](https://app.rawgraphs.io/)